Induction cooking helps home cooks and chefs prepare meals the healthy way

 Ready to buy your induction cooktop?

 While induction cooktops come with a higher price tag than electric and gas ranges, the technology has never been better or more accessible.
 There are many available options, including single portable burners that plug into a wall outlet at home or in an RV, to multi-burner models that can be imbedded into countertops.
-What’s more, is that when installed with whole building electrification upgrades, your new induction cooktop could be eligible for incentives up to $6,900 from the California Energy-Smart Homes.
+What’s more, when installed with whole-building electrification upgrades, your new induction cooktop could be eligible for incentives up to $5,550 from California Energy-Smart Homes.

 Energy-Smart Homes promotes the adoption of advanced energy measures to support all-electric construction in new and existing residential buildings.
-Visit the Energy-Smart Homes website to learn more about the program and learn how to qualify your new kitchen upgrade for incentives today!
+Contact us to learn more about how to qualify for electrifying incentives today!